DiddiLeija/DiddiLeija.github.io/index.md

 (If you want a “more general” profile, go to my [GitHub profile](http://github.com/DiddiLeija)).

-## Fact: Why _"DiddiLeija"_?
+## Fact: Why `DiddiLeija`?

-Some people may ask: "What is 'Diddi'?", "Why are you using an image of a masked person?"
-I'll give you the answers now.
+Some people may ask: _"What is 'Diddi'?", "Why are you using an image of a masked person?"_, and _"Where does 'DiddiLeija' come from?"_ I'll give you the answers now.

 I love programming, but I also like drawing: I like to draw and write comics.

 One of my characters is named `Diddi`.
-He wears a dark mask, black suit.
+He wears a dark mask, black suit and a green backpack.
 On my comics, Diddi is a digital hero from the future, that hides himself from the rest of the people by using a metal mask.
 I have to admit it: _I loved Diddi from the first time._

 So, when I started to share code with the world, I decided to take the name, and I made some changes to it (I added "Leija", which is a spanish surname).